 Master of Arts Teaching Certificate Program (MATCP): applicants who wish to pursue the initial teacher certification option of the elementary, health, physical, or secondary education specializations take 19-34 additional credits.
 Students may obtain certification prior to completing the requirements for the M.A., as listed above.
 See Teacher Certification.

 Specializations: Applicants seeking the Master of Arts degree must declare an area of specialization.
 A specialization may be one predefined by the department or designed in accordance with the applicant’s background and interest.
 Defined specializations include:

 Elementary education—advanced study for elementary teachers; the MATCP option is available for students seeking initial certification in elementary teaching.

-Secondary education—advanced study for secondary teachers of English, history, languages, mathematics, science, and social studies; the MATCP option is available for students seeking initial certification in these areas.
+Secondary education—advanced study for secondary teachers of English, history, mathematics, science, and social studies; the MATCP option is available for students seeking initial certification in these areas.

 Reading education—program leading to advanced certification as reading specialist/consultant.
 Applicants must hold initial teaching certification in early childhood, elementary, or secondary education.
 A résumé of experience must be submitted with an application.